Disabled Love Interest

 , if the love interest isn't played off as Inspirationally Disabled

-, and if it offers the character growth and maturity.
+but as a normal person with human thoughts and feelings, and if it offers character growth and maturity

 See Also: Blind and the Beast